AHartNtkn/AHartNtkn.github.io/_posts/2019-08-30-Anthony-Hart-and-the-Quest-for-a-Statistically-Significant-Result-About-the-Difficulty-of-Different-Languages.md

 <a name="heading2"></a>
 ## Seeing The World

-The ALS dataset contains country codes for each languages' country of origin.
+The ALS dataset contains country codes for each language's country of origin.
 With this, the difficulty of languages can be plotted across the world.
 However, they aren't in the right format.
 Some of the languages list multiple country codes.
 To fix this, I must create a new dataframe with the individual country codes connected to the difficulties.

 I start out with a dictionary that I can use to map country codes to languages difficulty.
 For each listed language and for each country code listed, if the country isn't already in the dictionary, add it along with its difficulty; if it is, update the mean difficulty.